waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 *   **LEDGE_HOP_DOWN:** One-way traversal.
 Can only be entered from above.

 ### Hypotheses to Test:
-*   **WATER:** Hypothesis: Impassable without HM Surf.
-Test: Walk up to it and try to move onto it / press A.
 *   **FLOOR_UP_WALL:** Hypothesis: One-way traversal, only enterable from below.
 Test: Attempt to enter from sides.
 *   **LEDGE_HOP_RIGHT:** Hypothesis: One-way traversal, only enterable from the left.
 Test: Attempt to move left from it.
 *   **LEDGE_HOP_LEFT:** Hypothesis: One-way traversal, only enterable from the right.
 Test: Attempt to move right from it.
+*   **WATER:** Hypothesis: Impassable without HM Surf.
+Test: Walk up to it and try to move onto it / press A. (Status: Untested)
+*   **LADDER:** Hypothesis: Functions as a two-way warp between floors.
+Test: Walk onto it and press A. (Status: Untested)

 # II.
 Battle Information